prometheus-operator/prometheus-operator/Documentation/api.md

 <td>
 <p>Secrets is a list of Secrets in the same namespace as the Alertmanager
 object, which shall be mounted into the Alertmanager Pods.
+Each Secret is added to the StatefulSet definition as a volume named <code>secret-&lt;secret-name&gt;</code>.
-The Secrets are mounted into /etc/alertmanager/secrets/<secret-name>.</p>
+The Secrets are mounted into /etc/alertmanager/secrets/<secret-name> in the &lsquo;alertmanager&rsquo; container.</p>
 </td>
 </tr>
 <tr>